- The sections on this page are:

 Sidewalk Bicycle Rack Placement Guidelines

-Both the City and private property owners may install racks in the City right-of-way (sidewalks are typical)—private property owners will require an encroachment permit.
+Both the City and private property owners may install racks in the City right-of-way (sidewalks are typical)—private property owners will require an encroachment permit (see below).
 Bicycle racks should be:

 - located within 50' (and no more than 120') of the destination they serve.

 - placed in a visible area with significant foot traffic.

 - positioned with consideration to the conditions of each site.

 The criteria listed below are the basis for the City's Bicycle Rack Layout & Installation Details (scroll to bottom of that page), and typical for sidewalk installations.
 Sidewalk width, the location of sign, meter, and signal poles, tree wells, street furniture, in-pavement utility covers, and other sidewalk obstructions can limit but also help determine rack placement that minimizes impacts to pedestrian flow and enhances the aesthetics of the public right-of-way.